• COVID Update – November 23, 2020

 If you have questions about Canvas or need assistance after watching the videos, feel free to send an email to [email protected].

-- Class schedules will be ready to view and print in Family Portal in early August (date TBD).
+- Class schedules will be ready to view and print in Family Portal on Friday, August 7.
+Families will receive an email when they have been posted.
 Once logged in to Family Portal… click on “Student Information”… “Schedules”… then click on your student’s name.
 Please bring a copy of your schedule on your first day of school.
 If you have trouble registering or logging into Family Portal, contact one of the following:

 - Please review your schedule to make sure all required academic subjects for your grade level are listed.
 Students who have eight classes and no study halls may want to consider dropping a class for a study hall, especially any student who might struggle a bit academically.

 - Once schedules are released, any class change request must be verified by a parent via a written note, email, or phone call.
 Class change request forms are also available in the Guidance Office.

 - PRT (Personal Responsibility Time) is a study hall for high school students who do not have a status of academic watch, warning, or probation.
 PRT gives students a choice to go to a quiet study hall in the Cafeteria or the Learning Commons.

 Please call or email the Guidance Department if you have any questions: